 Car camping usually means you drive to a campground or trailhead and set up near your vehicle.
 Because you don’t have to carry your kit for miles, you can bring a roomier tent, thicker pads, and extras like camp chairs or a two-burner stove.
 Many campgrounds also provide basics like restrooms and picnic tables.

-In practice, car camping often feels like a “base camp” trip: you can hike, fish, or explore during the day, then return to a comfortable setup at night.
+In practice, car camping often works like a base camp trip: you hike, fish, or explore during the day, then return to a comfortable setup at night.

 Camping in your car